Hurricane Frank (2010)

 Hurricane Frank was a Category 1 hurricane that caused minor damage in Mexico in late August 2010.
-The ninth tropical cyclone, sixth named storm, and third (and final) hurricane of the inactive 2010 Pacific hurricane season, Frank formed from an area of thunderstorms from the Caribbean Sea, and became Tropical Depression Nine-E on August 21 while located just south of the Mexican Coast.
+The ninth tropical cyclone, sixth named storm, and final of a record low three hurricanes of the inactive 2010 Pacific hurricane season, Frank formed from an area of thunderstorms from the Caribbean Sea, and became Tropical Depression Nine-E on August 21 while located just south of the Mexican Coast.
 It moved northwest, and became Tropical Storm Frank only 12 hours after it was declared a depression.
 It strengthened to its initial peak as a moderate tropical storm, and weakened due to increasing wind shear late on the August 23.
 It later recovered, and became a hurricane on August 25.
 After peaking as a strong Category 1 hurricane, it rapidly weakened, and dissipated on August 28.
 Although Frank never made landfall, it did impact western Mexico.
 A total of six people were killed with over 800,000 people affected.